“Boys can see adventure in a dirty old duck puddle,

 - Your personal email address

 - The password you would like to use

 - Troop # and District (if affiliated with a troop).
 You are probably in the Impeesa, Neuse River, Awahili, Black River, or Crosswinds District in the Occoneechee Council.

 - BSA Registration # (if you haven’t registered with the BSA yet, you can make up a number and change it later)

 - Please do this ASAP: After you have created a profile, contact Steve Hanna at email@example.com.
-He will connect you to your merit badge so you will have access info for your session members.
+He will connect you to your merit badge so you will have access to your session roster.

 (For all current and new MB counselors)

-For example, in the past we have had a couple of double MBs in a three hour session (Entrepreneurship & Salesmanship, Citizenship in the World & Family Life, Fingerprinting & Electricity) and a couple in a six hour session (Animal Science & Horsemanship, Pathfinding & Scout Heritage, Welding & Farm Mechanics).
+For example, in the past, we have had a couple of double MBs in a three-hour session (Entrepreneurship & Salesmanship, Citizenship in the World & Family Life, Fingerprinting & Crime Prevention) and a couple in a six-hour session (Animal Science & Horsemanship, Pathfinding & Scout Heritage, Welding & Farm Mechanics).

 A Class A uniform